devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 ## Sending logs from code

-In order to demonstrate how to generate logs from your code, we need a simple Express service.
+In order to demonstrate how to generate logs from your code, we need a simple Express service ([code found here](exampleCode).
 Create the service by doing the following.

 1. Open your command console.
 1. Execute the commends: